AltaArts/Gimp_Integration--Prism-Plugin/README.md

 INSERT

-Then to add the intergration, go to the "DCC Apps" -> "Gimp" tab.
+Then to add the integration, go to the "DCC Apps" -> "Gimp" tab.
 Then click the "add" button and navigate to the folder containing the gimp executable